 Link sounds with file size greater than X KB (PowerPoint 2007) Enter the size at which sound files will be linked, rather than embedded, in your presentation.

 Note: You can embed only WAV files in a presentation.
 All other sound formats will be linked, regardless of their file size.

 Provide feedback with sound (PowerPoint 2007–2016 only) Select this check box to make a sound when an error appears, or clear this check box if you do not want to hear a sound when an error appears.

 Note: To use this feature, your computer must have a sound card, microphone, and speakers.

 Show add-in user interface errors If you are a developer, select this check box to show errors in your user interface customization code, or clear this check box to hide the errors.

-Show customer-submitted Office.com content Select this option to see templates and images created by customers in addition to the content provided by Microsoft Office.
+Show customer-submitted Office.com content (PowerPoint 2010 only) Select this option to see templates and images created by customers in addition to the content provided by Microsoft Office.

 Web Options (PowerPoint 2007) Click this button to set criteria for browsers, file types, pictures, encoding, and fonts for a Web-based presentation.